 Food allergens are classified as a food safety hazard and should be taken seriously by all food handling enterprises.
 It is important to inform consumers of all food products containing food allergens.

-It is also the responsibility of the consumer with a food allergy to take extra precautions when purchasing and consuming foods.
+It is also the consumer’s responsibility with a food allergy to take extra precautions when purchasing and consuming foods.

 Keep your child with a food allergy save by informing all relevant parties like caregivers, friends, family and schools.
 It is also important to educate your child about his/her conditions.

 At ASC Consultants, we provide training and consulting on all food safety-related matters in South Africa, including food allergen identification, cross-contamination prevention and labelling requirements.

 You are welcome to leave a comment in the comment section or contact us if you have any questions.